Many-Body Localization in Translational Invariant Diamond Ladders with Flat Bands: Model

 The Hamiltonian of the system reads:

-with fermionic creation (annihilation) operators $c^\dagger_{i\alpha}$ ($c_{i\alpha}$) in unit cell $i$ for the orbital $\alpha\in\left\{a,b,c\right\}$ and particle density operators $n_{i\alpha}=c^\dagger_{i\alpha}c_{i\alpha}$. \\ $t_{i a,j b}=t_{i c,j b}=t_1$ describes nearest-neighbor hopping, $t_{i a,i c}=t_2$ stands for next-nearest-neighbor hopping within same unit cells, and $t_{i a,i \pm 1 a}=t_{i c,i \pm 1 c}=t_3$ permits hopping to next-nearest neighbors of adjacent cells as illustrated in Fig.~\ref{fig:model}(a).
+with fermionic creation (annihilation) operators $c^\dagger_{i\alpha}$ ($c_{i\alpha}$) in unit cell $i$ for the orbital $\alpha\in\left\{a,b,c\right\}$ and particle density operators $n_{i\alpha}=c^\dagger_{i\alpha}c_{i\alpha}$. $t_{i a,j b}=t_{i c,j b}=t_1$ describes nearest-neighbor hopping, $t_{i a,i c}=t_2$ stands for next-nearest-neighbor hopping within same unit cells, and $t_{i a,i\pm1a}=t_{i c,i\pm1c}=t_3$ permits hopping to next-nearest neighbors of adjacent cells as illustrated in Fig.~\ref{fig:model}(a).
 In the following we will choose $t_1$ as the unit of energy and thus set $t_1=1$. $V$ indicates (next-)nearest-neighbor repulsive particle-particle interaction. $\langle i\alpha,j\beta\rangle$ stands for a summation over all nearest- and next-nearest-neighbored lattice sites $i$ and $j$ with orbitals $\alpha$ and $\beta$ along all types of lines in Fig.~\ref{fig:model}(a). $\langle\langle i\alpha,j\beta\rangle\rangle$ omits summation over dotted lines.
 Thus, the interaction only acts on the original diamond ladder structure.
-The transversal hopping amplitude $t_2=\pm3$ determines whether the flat band lies below or above the other bands [see Fig.~\ref{fig:model}(b) and (c)].
-Throughout this work we focus on the case where the flat band is half filled.
-For $t_2=-3$ the system is thus $1/6$-filled and we denote this as sparse system.
-For $t_2=3$, on the other hand, the system is $5/6$-filled and we denote this as dense system.
-We have introduced the inter-cell hopping $t_3$, because it allows to purposely turn on a dispersion of the flat bands.
-Below, we will discuss the case $t_3=1/4$ [see red curves in Fig. \ref{fig:model}(b) and (c)] as a comparison system without flat bands.
-In a previous work we have shown that the flat bands in this system are robust with respect to the particle-particle interaction unless $V$ becomes larger than approximately 1.8 \cite{Tilleke2020}.
-Also, the many-particle ground state remains macroscopically degenerate for finite $V \lesssim 1.8$.
+The transversal hopping amplitude $t_2=\pm3$ determines whether the FB lies below or above the other bands [see Fig.~\ref{fig:model}(b) and (c)].
+Throughout this work we focus on the case where the FB is half filled in the groundstate.
+For $t_2=-3$ the system is thus $1/6$-filled and we denote this as sparse system, while for $t_2=+3$ on the other hand we have a filling of $5/6$ which is denoted as dense system.
+We introduce a perturbative inter-cell hopping $t_3$ to purposely turn on a dispersion of the FB in order to compare our results between presence and absence of a FB.
+Below, we will discuss the case $t_3=1/4$ [see red curves in Fig.~\ref{fig:model}(b) and (c)] as a comparison for a system without FB.
+In a previous work \cite{2020Tilleke} we have shown that FB groundstates in this system are robust in terms of properties like degeneracy when turning on particle-particle interaction.
+This holds for interaction values below $V\approx1.8$ in the case of a dense population, yet for unconditionally large $V$ values in the sparse case.